kean/Nuke/Documentation/Migrations/Nuke 5 Migration Guide.md

 ## Overview

 Nuke 5 is a relatively small release which removes some of the complexity from the framework.
-Chances are that changes made in Nuke 5 are not going to affect your code.
+Hopefully it will make *contributing* to Nuke easier.

 One of the major changes is the removal of promisified API as well as `Promise` itself.
 Promises were briefly added in Nuke 4 as an effort to simplify async code.
-But ultimately I decided that there were adding more problems that they were solving.
-The extra added complexity (especially in memory management, debugging) was too high, performance penalties of using Promises weren't welcome either.
-As a result I've decided to remove the Promises from Nuke altogether.
+The major downside of promises is that their memory management model becomes too complex in a languages without a GC capable of resolving cycles.
+There are some other problems like extra complexity for users unfamiliar with promises, complicated debugging, performance penalties.
+Ultimately I decided that promises were adding more problems that they were solving.

+Chances are that changes made in Nuke 5 are not going to affect your code.

 ## Changes

-### Remove promisified API and `Promise` itself
+### Removed promisified API and `Promise` itself

-- Remove promisified API, use simple closures instead.
+> - Remove promisified API, use simple closures instead.
 For example, `Loading` protocol's method `func loadImage(with request: Request, token: CancellationToken?) -> Promise<Image>` was replaced with a method with a completion closure `func loadImage(with request: Request, token: CancellationToken?, completion: @escaping (Result<Image>) -> Void)`.
 The same applies to `DataLoading` protocol.
-- Remove `Promise` class
+> - Remove `Promise` class
-- Remove `PromiseResolution<T>` enum
+> - Remove `PromiseResolution<T>` enum
-- Remove `Response` typealias
+> - Remove `Response` typealias
-- Add `Result<T>` enum which is now used as a replacement for `PromiseResolution<T>` (for instance, in `Target` protocol, etc)
+> - Add `Result<T>` enum which is now used as a replacement for `PromiseResolution<T>` (for instance, in `Target` protocol, etc)

-If you've used promisified APIs you should replace them with a new closure-based APIs.
-If you still want to use promisified APIs please use [PromiseKit](https://github.com/mxcl/PromiseKit) (or other promise library) to wrap Nuke APIs.
+- If you've used promisified APIs you should replace them with a new closure-based APIs.
+If you still want to use promisified APIs please use [PromiseKit](https://github.com/mxcl/PromiseKit) or some other promise library to wrap Nuke APIs.
+- If you've provided a custom `Loading` or `DataLoading` protocols you should update them to a new closure-based APIs.

-Replace `PromiseResolution<T>` with `Result<T>` where necessary (custom `Target` conformances, custom `Manager.Handler`).
+- Replace `PromiseResolution<T>` with `Result<T>` where necessary (custom `Target` conformances, custom `Manager.Handler`).

 ### Memory cache is now managed exclusively by `Manager`

-- Remove memory cache from `Loader`
+> - Remove memory cache from `Loader`
-- `Manager` now not only reads, but also writes to `Cache`
+> - `Manager` now not only reads, but also writes to `Cache`

-If you are not using `Loader` directly this change doesn't affect you.
+- If you're not constructing a custom `Loader` and you're not using it directly this change doesn't affect you

-The reason behind this change is to reduce confusion about `Cache` usage.
-In previous versions the user had to pass `Cache` instance to both `Loader` (which was both reading and writing to cache asynchronously), and to `Manager` (which was just reading from the cache synchronously).
+- If you're using custom `Loader` directly and rely on its memory caching make sure to update accordingly
+- If you're constructing a custom `Loader` but don't use it directly then simply update to a new initializer which not longer requires you to pass memory cache in

-### Remove `DataCaching` and `CachingDataLoader`
+### Removed `DataCaching` and `CachingDataLoader`

-Those two types were included in Nuke to make integrating third party caching libraries a bit easier.
-However, they were not actually that useful.
-Instead of using those types you could've just wrapped `DataLoader` yourself with a comparable amount of code and get much more control.
+- Instead of using those types you'll need to wrap `DataLoader` by yourself.
 Some sample code is now available in a [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md#on-disk-caching).

 ### Other Changes

+Make sure that you take those minor changes into account to:

-- `Loader` constructor now provides a default value for `DataDecoding` object
+> - `Loader` constructor now provides a default value for `DataDecoding` object
-- `DataLoading` protocol now works with a `Nuke.Request` and not `URLRequest` in case some extra info from `URLRequest` is required
+> - `DataLoading` protocol now works with a `Nuke.Request` and not `URLRequest` in case some extra info from `URLRequest` is required
-- Default `URLCache` disk capacity reduced to 150 Mb
+> - Reduce default `URLCache` disk capacity from 200 MB to 150 MB
+> - Reduce default `maxConcurrentOperationCount` of `DataLoader` from 8 to 6.